 Kerala was a region in India that had been on my travel hit list for several years.
 Towards the end of last year an opportunity arose to spend 10 days there, as part of an organised trek and tour with adventure travel company, Explore.

-If you’d like to read about my experience of exploring Kerala as part of a group, I’ll be publishing a post soon reviewing the trip.
-But in the meantime I wanted to share a few of my highlights with you.
+If you’d like to read about my experience of exploring Kerala as part of a group, you can check out my Kerala travel guide and review of the trip.
+But in the meantime I wanted to share a few of my Kerala highlights with you.

 Our group actually got together on the final night of our trip, over late night coffees and masala chai at our hotel near Kochi airport, and anonymously wrote down our highlights and lowlights of the trip.
 Anonymous because there were no names attached when Liz read the list out loud.
 It was a great way to reflect upon the places we’d visited, the sights we’d witnessed, the people we’d met and the experiences we’d shared over the past 10 days.

-The majority of the lowlights (the exception being the overpriced cooking demonstration; more on that in next week’s post) were all aspects of the tour that only Mother Nature had the power to change – the persistent torrential rain and thick cloud, and the leeches.
+The majority of the lowlights (the exception being the overpriced cooking demonstration; more on that here) were all aspects of the tour that only Mother Nature had the power to change – the persistent torrential rain and thick cloud, and the leeches.
 I have honestly never seen so many leeches in my entire life.

 So here they are: my top 10 Kerala highlights from the wonderful 10 days I spent in Kerala, India.

 Despite having travelled to China and to Myanmar – both places where a lot of tea is grown – I’d never seen landscapes quite like those I witnessed just outside Munnar, in the Kannan Devan Hills.
 There was tea literally as far as the eye could see.